 When sending a media advisory, it is important to measure the success and or failure rate so you can improve your planning and execution next time.

 There is now a wide range of automated e-mailing software available for free or at a low cost.
 It is advised to use an automated email platform to send media advisories.
 Constant Contact or MailChimp are examples of free and cost-effective email marketing platforms.
-You can import and build media contact lists, distribute content and track information related with whom the message is to and if/when they open the advisory.
+You can import and build media contact lists, distribute content and track information related to whom the message is to and if/when they open the advisory.